basilfx/EFM2RIOT/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on developing.

 ## Supported families
-All of the 32-bit families that are supported by emlib are converted:
+Most of the 32-bit families that are supported by emlib are supported by EFM2RIOT:

 * EFM32 Gecko
 * EFM32 Giant Gecko